 Latex, on the other hand, is not as dense.
 It’s a very porous material, which allows for significantly more air circulation.
 This results in a much cooler sleeping surface.

-With memory foam pillows, you’ll often see built-in gimmicks like gel infusion, etc. These are needed to temper the heat down a bit.
+Memory foam pillows tend to feature gimmicks like gel infusion, etc., to temper the heat down a bit.

 Shredded latex stays cool on its own.